Self-paced with content becoming available on November 4, 2019. Registration will close on December 1, 2019.

 And I know I am not alone in this.

-So I am offering this three month circle around the (northern hemisphere winter) holiday season, to offer us the practical tools to help get us through this season while also finding the support of community in a space that will allow us to be however we are during this time.
+So I am offering this three week program around the (northern hemisphere winter) holiday season, to offer us the practical tools to help get us through this season.

-I would be thrilled and honored if you joined us.
+I would be thrilled and honored if you decided to participate.

 A little bit about me :: I am a licensed couples and family therapist associate in the state of Washington in the US.
 I specialize in grief and trauma (lived experience, ancestral, and cultural) using a variety of somatic and body-centered modalities.
 I deeply believe that we all need to find ways to calm our nervous systems and to lower the base-line of our activated systems in order to help relieve some of the symptoms of anxiety and depression that are rampant in our society.
 I also deeply believe that the personal is political, the Self is directly linked to the social, and the individual is affected by and affects the collective.
 If you’d like to learn more about me, you can read my About page here.